WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

     matrix_exponential = "pade"

-For an overview of the available settings, see ??.
+For an overview of the available settings, see :ref:`Required parameter sets`.

 Now we have to run the main simulation program.
 This is done by the following command